skytruong90/Grocery-Store-Gui/README.md

-# This is My Grocery Store Project that I worked on myself.
+# This is My Grocery Store Project .
-### The code was build using Java and an IDE called Intellj.
+### I worked on this myself and the code was build using Java and an IDE called Intellj.
 I used Java Swing to create the GUI.

 ## How to install:
 1. Clone the repository: https://github.com/skytruong90/Grocery_Store_GUI.git